 - Try to tell somebody where you will be and for how long

 - Have consideration for other site users (not leaving litter and being discrete)

 - Report any crimes committed against you

-More information on cruising and condoms can be obtained from the gay men’s development worker on 07801 629972.
+More information on cruising and safer sex information can be obtained from the CNWL sexual health services Health Promotion Specialist on 07801 629972.